 Instructions to the editor: Change the following paragraph at the end of the clause.

-If the ILS Synchronization Link Setup Bursty subfield is set to 1 present, a STA may delay the transmission of the initial link setup request frame for a random delay that is shorter than the Beacon Interval of the target AP.
+If the ILS Synchronization Link Setup Bursty subfield of the ILSC Type subfield of ILS Information field of the Differentiated Link Setup element is set to 1 present, a STA may delay the transmission of the initial link setup request frame for a random delay that is shorter than the Beacon Interval of the target AP.